Frequently Asked Questions (FAQ's)

 |Local – City of Livermore Impact Fees||$40 million|

-15. Q: Who will make the decision about building the project?
+14. Q: Who made the decision about building the project?

-A: The BART Board of Directors will determine whether to go forward with a BART to Livermore Extension.
-This decision will be made following completion of the environmental review process and as part of a public process that will include a public hearing before the Board of Directors.
+A: The BART Board of Directors certified the BART to Livermore Final Environmental Impact Report (FEIR) on May 24, 2018, but declined to take a position on any of the alternatives described in the FEIR.
+The Board voted against conventional BART service to Livermore and voted against Express/Bus Rapid Transit to Livermore.
+This decision was made following completion of the environmental review process and as part of a public process that included a public hearing before the Board of Directors.

-A: The project team is evaluating the number of parking spaces needed for each alternative.
-A combination of garage parking and surface parking is planned for the Isabel Avenue Station area.
-Parking for bikes, taxis, buses and passenger loading/unloading will also be components of the overall station design.
+A: The Project included 3,400 parking spaces at the proposed Isabel Station, which was projected to be sufficient to satisfy the demand for parking.
+The Dublin/Pleasanton Station currently has 2,900 parking spaces.
+A combination of garage parking and surface parking was planned for the Isabel Avenue Station area.
+Parking for bikes, taxis, buses and passenger loading/unloading would also have been components of the overall station design.